1700 West 82nd St

 Before joining the CCM team, Jason worked for a Minneapolis wealth management firm where he served as a financial advisor, investment committee member, and 401k plan specialist.
 Prior to that, Jason worked for Thrivent Financial and Union Pacific, serving in business analyst and strategic operational roles.

 In 2015, Jason joined the Financial Planning Association of Minnesota Board and was elected President of the organization for 2018.
 He has also served on the Minneapolis Regional Chamber of Commerce DRIVE Emerging Leaders Board, BestPrep’s Minnesota Business Venture Advisory Committee, and the City of St. Louis Park Police Advisory Commission.
 In addition, Jason volunteers his time through the University of St. Thomas and the Financial Matters program of BestPrep, speaking to high school and college students about financial principles.
+He is also a member of the Children's Minnesota Foundation Legacy Advisors.
 Jason was awarded the BestPrep Volunteer of the Year in 2016 and named the Minneapolis Chamber of Commerce Emerging Leader of the Year in 2009.
 He has been featured in various publications including Minnesota Business, the Minneapolis-St. Paul Business Journal and the Minneapolis Star Tribune.

 Outside of work, Jason enjoys spending time with family, playing softball and golf, and traveling.
 Jason, his wife Sheila, and their two young sons reside in Eden Prairie, Minnesota.